s0k0/Notes/README.md

 # Notes
-Keep text notes and scripts for configuration
+Keep text notes and scripts in one place as some kind of handbook

 ### Aliases
 ```